Fife Council have introduced a revised complaint handling procedure from 1 April 2021. A published version of this procedure will be added shortly.

 - Visit us at any council office and speak to a member of staff

-- Fill in our complaints form, print off and hand it in or post it to us, you don’t need a stamp.
-Write to us at: Freepost RTBZ-BBJT-BBYC, Comments and Complaints, Fife Council, Fife House, Glenrothes, KY7 5LT
+- Fill in our complaints form, print it off and hand it in or post it to us, you don’t need a stamp.
+Write to us at Freepost RTBZ-BBJT-BBYC, Comments and Complaints, Fife Council, Fife House, Glenrothes, KY7 5LT

 - If you are deaf and have registered for the council’s SMS text service, please send your complaint to the number given when you registered

 It is easier for us to resolve complaints if you make them quickly and directly to the service concerned.
 So please talk to a member of our staff at the service you are complaining about.
 Then they can try to resolve any problems on the spot.

 - As much as you can about the complaint

 - How you want us to resolve the matter